Signal-K/Silfur/README.md

 `Ropsten-Cat` branch: experimenting with calling APIs from the custom flask application inside `server` dir
 Generator: [nft generator](https://github.com/Signal-K/theclub/blob/b1f24fb40645c21af52b96af17d4a4efff9ba74c/generator%2Favatar_generator.py)
 `flask-frontend` branch: simplifying from `ropsten-cat` to just a simple react-frontend and flask-backend framework which will later be extended into `Ropsten-Cat` branch again
+`flask-mongodb` branch: This contains a react admin panel that pulls content from a flask api backed with MongoDB (this will be merged in with the `flask-frontend` branch, and we will convert from MySQL to MongoDB)

 Scope: Users will be able to add their own citizen science data (connected to the [dao](https://github.com/signal-k/marketplace/issues/7)) in different buckets like "planet hunters" in Zooniverse.
 This will be publicly accessible via an API and will be hosted partially with Moralis & partially on our own Umbrel/CasaOS servers.
 This also integrates with the Panoptes APIs from Zooniverse & Gridcoin/Curecoin
 ___